Too Old To Hunt?

 Star went over and just laid in the water, cooling herself.

 Suddenly the birds started coming in.
 Star scrambled over beside me.
 I decided I would try to shoot the birds in such a way that she could walk over and pick them up in the short grass.

-Sure enough I failed: my very first shot the bird landed in the pond.
+I failed.
+My very first shot the bird landed in the pond.
 Despite her thirteen years, and bad shoulders, Star dove into the water.
 Watching were my friends and their wives.
 It got very quiet as Star swam all the way out to the middle of the pond, got the bird in her mouth, and swam to shore.
 She struggled to get out of the water.
 Her tail started wagging and she dropped the bird at my feet.
 Suddenly everyone was clapping for her.
 More tail wagging.

 In the next couple of hours she repeated this process fourteen more times, sometimes swimming out into the pond, other times returning from the grass.
 After each retrieval, she would stand on the bank looking to the clouds for more birds, but I could see both of her front legs were trembling from exhaustion.

 The other day I was in one of our local nursing homes.
 I stopped by and talked with one of my clients who was watching, of all things, a hunting show.
 We had a wonderful conversation and frankly it was a conversation that he and I could have had twenty years ago when he and I rode bicycles together.
-He gave me some advice regarding some soreness that I was having in my neck related to bike riding.
 Though he is much older, he is “still there”.

 If you are dealing with someone that is older or chronically ill, let them “hunt” as long as they can.
 Not only will it bring great joy to them, it may bring great joy to you as well.